froq/froq-beta-archive/README.md

 ## In a Nutshell

-Using as site pages responder.
+Using as site page responder.

 ```php
 use Application\Service\Protocol\Site as Service;